socphoenix/ble-page-turner/README.md

 ![EE6370D1-9DFB-41BE-A061-27B61A423291](https://github.com/user-attachments/assets/97e21357-96d2-4fa1-8989-afed2234111f)

+I found an esp32 unit that advertised being able to run down to 2.2 volts, so this also gets the benefit in my mind of being powered with user replaceable rechargeable (or not) AAs instead of needing to make sure it is charged.

 This project relies on [T-vK's bleKeyboard library](https://github.com/T-vK/ESP32-BLE-Keyboard), with an additional fix that hasn't been committed to master.
 To access this fix please see [pull request 343](https://github.com/T-vK/ESP32-BLE-Keyboard/pull/343), or I have a fork of this commit [here](https://github.com/socphoenix/ESP32-BLE-Keyboard).
 Many thanks to [Trident Apollo](https://github.com/TriDEntApollO) for the fix of the library!